aspose-font/Aspose.Font-Documentation/net/getting-started/system-requirements/_index.md

  * Microsoft Windows 10 ( x64, x86)
  * Windows Azure
 ## **Development Environments**
-You can use Aspose.Diagram for .NET to develop applications in any development environment that targets the .NET platform, but the following environments are explicitly supported:
+You can use Aspose.Font for .NET to develop applications in any development environment that targets the .NET platform, but the following environments are explicitly supported:

  * Microsoft Visual Studio 2010
  * Microsoft Visual Studio 2011